Thousands of Cases Successfully Handled Since 1978.

-Experienced Car Crash Law Firm Serving East Hartford, CT
+Experienced Car Crash Law Firm Serving Hartford, CT

-My firm also provides night and weekend appointments so that you can always get the help that you need.
-Call us at (860) 528-4567 or contact us here to schedule your free consultation!
+Our firm provides night and weekend appointments so that you can always get the help that you need.
+Available 24/7.
+Call us at 860-724-2094 or contact us here to schedule your free consultation!

 Single Vehicle: Car accidents don't need to involve two vehicles.
 Single vehicle accidents are common and can result from a number of factors.
 Weather conditions can cause a car to slide; a pothole can send a vehicle swerving; or a driver can fall asleep at the wheel.
 There are different reasons for these accidents; but even with one car involved, the damage can be significant.

 Multiple Vehicles: A lot of accidents involve two or more vehicles and these can be incredibly dangerous.
 The impact of two cars hitting each other leads to significant damage to property, vehicles, and passengers.
 Multiple vehicle accidents can also involve pileups and it is all too common for others cars to lose control when the vehicles in front of them collide.

 Head On Collision: Two lane highways are some of the most dangerous places to drive.
 Without a center divider, it is easy for a car to drift or swerve into the other lane.
 With nowhere to go, the other car can end up slamming head-on into the vehicle that entered its lane.
 Head on collisions are known to be the deadliest type of accident and account for a significant portion of fatalities.

 Rear End: These collisions take place when one vehicle hits another from behind.
 These accidents are common at intersections when someone doesn't see the red light or fails to give themselves enough time to stop.
 These accidents can also occur on highways and freeways, when stopped traffic seems to come out of nowhere and the vehicle in the back is unable to stop in time.
 Rear end accidents are notorious for causing whiplash and other types of neck and back injuries.